 12. By consensus, extraordinary meetings may be held to discuss Commission matters and/or to take advantage of occasions when Members are assembled for another event (e.g. IHO Assemblies).

 13. An informal rotation based on the English alphabetical ordering of the country names of the Full Members, i.e., Canada, Kingdom of Denmark, Norway, the Russian Federation, and the United States of America, is to be used to determine the location of regular meetings.
-Full Members may decide to conduct a regular meeting in another location or order.
+Full Members may decide to conduct a regular meeting in another location or order in which case the decision and implication to the rotation schedule will be documented in the meeting minutes and future meeting default rotation for five years.

-14. In person meetings are preferred; however, meetings may also be conducted by video teleconference (VTC), or telephone, depending on circumstances.
+14. In person meetings are preferred, however, as proposed by the Chair, meetings may also be conducted by video teleconference (VTC), telephone, or a combination of these means (also known as a ‘hybrid’ meeting) depending on circumstances, practicalities, and the concurrence of all the Full Members.

-15. Each Full Member and each Associate Member is represented at meetings by the head of its national authority responsible for hydrographic services, or its designee.
+15. Each Full Member and each Associate Member is represented at meetings by an Official Representative of the Member State, typically, the head of its national authority responsible for hydrographic services, or its designee.
 Each such head may be accompanied by advisors, but it is desirable that the size of each delegation be kept to a minimum.

 16. Full Members should attend all meetings.
+Associate Members and invited Observers are encouraged to attend meetings as schedules and venue limitations may permit.

-17. The presence of 80 percent of Full Members at a meeting constitutes a quorum.
+17. The presence of four out of five Full Members at a meeting constitutes a quorum.

 18. Meeting Agenda and Organization

-a) The Commission Chair sends invitations to the Full Members, the Associate Members and the IHO Secretariat at the earliest opportunity (optimally 120 days) before the proposed meeting opening date.
+a) The Commission Chair sends invitations to the participants at the earliest opportunity (optimally 120 days) before the proposed meeting opening date.
 Proposals and agenda items are invited at this time.

-b) The Commission Chair sends the Provisional Agenda to the Full Members, the Associate Members at the earliest opportunity and preferably least 60 days before the meeting opening date.
+b) The Commission Chair sends the Provisional Agenda to the participants at the earliest opportunity and preferably least 60 days before the meeting opening date.

-c) At their discretion, the Commission Chair is invited to consider corporate meeting topics outlined in Annex C. The Commission Chair is encouraged to communicate with the Full and Associate members the desired outcomes of the regular meeting in advance.
+c) At their discretion, the Commission Chair is invited to consider corporate meeting topics outlined in Annex C. The Commission Chair is encouraged to communicate with the Full and Associate Members the desired outcomes of the regular meeting in advance.

-d) The Commission Chair shall make note of any invited Observers relevant to the intended meeting agenda and invite approval by Full Members.
+d) The Commission Chair shall make note of any invited Observers relevant to the intended meeting agenda when distributing the provisional agenda for comment.

 e) Meeting documents shall be sent to the Commission Chair and IHO Secretariat for coordination of distribution prior to the meeting.